Sullivan High School

 Sullivan High School is a public high school located in Sullivan, Indiana.
 SHS is one of three high schools in Sullivan County (the other two being North Central High School in Farmersburg and Union High School in Dugger).
 Sullivan High School is also the only secondary institution under the administration of the Southwest School Corporation.

 Demographics

-The school's racial makeup is 72% Caucasian, 28% Hispanic, and 0% Multiracial.
-45% of students receive free lunch, and 5% are on reduced-price lunch.
+The school's racial makeup is 95% Caucasian with 473 students, 3% Hispanic with 14 students, and 2% Multiracial with 8 students.
+39% of students are eligible for free lunch, and 7% are eligible for reduced-price lunch.

 Academics

 The school competes in Academic Super Bowl, Knowledge Masters Open, Quiz Bowl, Science Olympiad, and Spell Bowl competitions.
 Many of the teams compete in Western Indiana Conference competitions.

 Fine arts

 Sullivan High School's fine arts program is basic.
 Classes are offered in 2-D and a class in 3-D art is available.
 The music program is split into two performing categories: instrumental band (which also functions as the school's marching band and winter pep band), and vocal, which includes chorus and Golden Arrow Singers, and the school's advanced chorus.